-In the accompanying financial statements, net assets that have similar characteristics have been combined into three net asset categories: unrestricted, temporarily restricted and permanently restricted.
+In the accompanying financial statements, net assets that have similar characteristics have been combined into two net asset categories: without donor restrictions and with donor restrictions.

-Unrestricted net assets include resources which are available for the support of the Foundation's operating activities.
+Net assets without donor restrictions include resources which are available for the support of the Foundation's operating activities.